 This is your first impression, so you want to make it good.
 Make your homepage easy to navigate and invite the visitor to join your email list.
-If you don’t have a logo yet, consider checking out Constant Contact’s LogoMaker, which generates hundreds of options in seconds.
-You can also add call to action buttons, such as ” order online” and “make a reservation.”
+Make sure your logo and the name of your restaurant are easy to identify and read.

 Here’s where you want to share your story, passion, and purpose.
 Let people know who you are and what makes your restaurant stand apart.

 This page has all of your important details, so make sure they’re all up to date.
 Give easy access directions, a phone number, and email (or include a contact form).
 Don’t forget to share your social media links on this page as well.

 This is the info that most potential diners will be looking for.
 Include menu items, descriptions, and prices.
 You can customize your online menu and include both a web-based menu and a downloadable PDF.
 Don’t forget to update your menus whenever you make changes (especially in prices!).

 Of course, you can have more than these four pages.
 Some other restaurant advertising ideas for your website include pages for online ordering, an online store, or a dedicated blog, where you can draw in more people with relevant content about your restaurant and food offerings.

 Also, use high-quality images throughout your website.
 Consider hiring a professional photographer to make sure your food is shown the best way possible.